Zweledinga Pallo Jordan Biography: Primary School, Wife, Age, Qualifications, Location, Net Worth, Daughter

 He served in the government from the year 1994 to the year 2009.

 He was a bureau priest and individual from the National Executive Committee of the African National Congress.

 Pallo Jordan was born on the 22nd day of May 1942 to Professor Archibald Campbell Jordan and Professor Phyllis Ntantala-Jordan.

-He was raised by these two great academicians who were at the time active members of Non-European Unity Movement against apartheid.
+He was raised by these two great academicians who were at the time active members of the Non-European Unity Movement against apartheid.

 As a youth, he was a strong opponent of Apartheid.

-He joined the African National Congress and ran away from the country and found shelter in the Great Britain and the United States where he also studied.
+He joined the African National Congress and ran away from the country and found shelter in Great Britain and the United States where he also studied.